NuriHyun03/DenisonRoboticsTeam3-SPARK-/README.md

 ## Our Solution
 *S.P.A.R.K*: An atonomous mobile firefighting robot designed to extinguish small-scale localized fires with minimal water damage, no need for evacuation, thus reducing service disruptions, data loss, and costly equipment replacement.

+## Files
+The files contain code for sensor-activation and actuator-response for the following components:
+- IR/Ultrasonic Flame Sensors: To detect the presence of fire.
+- Ultrasonic Sensors: To avoid obstacles when robot is mobile.
+- Microservo: To adjust the height of the turet in the vertical plane
+- Unipolar Stepper Motor: To rotate the turet at the precise angle to aim at the flame.
+- DC Pump: To pump water from storage to the hose in the turet to extinguish the fire when detected.
+- Drivers: To control the wheels of the mobile face